md-reader/md-reader/example/example.md

 1. Lorem ipsum dolor sit amet
 2. Consectetur adipiscing elit
 3. Integer molestie lorem at massa

-4. You can use sequential numbers...
-5. ...or keep all the numbers as `1.`

-Start numbering with offset:

-57. foo
-1. bar

 - [ ] Todo 1
 - [x] Todo 2